cpbotha/cpbotha.github.io/content/posts/2005-03-02-the-commonly-confused-words-test.md

   - Uncategorized

 ---
-I saw this on [MJ&#8217;s blog][1], so I had to take [the test][2].
+I saw this on [MJ’s blog][1], so I had to take [the test][2].
 Without consulting any external resources whatsoever, my results were:

-&#8220;Advanced
+“Advanced

-You scored 100% Beginner, 93% Intermediate, 93% Advanced, and 72% Expert!&#8221;
+You scored 100% Beginner, 93% Intermediate, 93% Advanced, and 72% Expert!”

-What&#8217;s even more flattering, is the following:
+What’s even more flattering, is the following:

-&#8220;Compared to users who took the test and are and in your age group:
+“Compared to users who took the test and are and in your age group:

 * 100% had lower Beginner scores.